ss8319/ss8319.github.io/_pages/about.md

 I am passionate about working at the intersection of Machine Learning, Healthcare and Medicine, leveraging the best of Machine Learning to make healthcare more efficient, cost-effective, and universally accessible.

+My research interests lie at the intersection of Natural Language Processing (NLP) and Machine Learning, with a strong focus on data-efficient approaches.
+I am particularly intrigued by the challenges of Continual Learning, including Continued Pretraining, and Domain Adaptation.
+My goal is to develop algorithms that are not only theoretically sound but also practical and deployable in real-world applications.